 Ernest Hemingway was an American journalist, novelist, and short story writer in the mid-twentieth century.
 He was a prominent member of the “Lost Generation” - those who rose to adulthood during World War I and emerged disillusioned with tradition and detached from society.
 A long-time expatriate, he traveled widely and set many of his novels abroad, including The Sun Also Rises and A Farewell to Arms.

 Hemingway was born in 1899 and grew up with a love for the outdoors.
-His passion for adventure led him to seek out a position as an ambulance driver in the Italian army during World War I. Wounded in the course of his duties, he fell in love with a Red Cross nurse during his hospitalization.
-After facing rejection by the nurse, Hemingway endured a rocky love life, ultimately marrying four times.
+His passion for adventure led him to seek out a position as an ambulance driver in the Italian army during World War I, and he was wounded during his work.
+Hemingway endured a rocky love life, ultimately marrying four times.
 Much of Hemingway’s personal life is reflected in the subject matter of his writing.
-Like that of other Modern writers, his work includes a deliberate hopelessness and conveys the sense that life is a losing battle (a theme clearly evident in his Pulitzer-winning novel The Old Man and the Sea).
+Like that of other Modern writers, his work includes a deliberate hopelessness and conveys the sense that life is a losing battle (a theme clearly evident in The Old Man and the Sea).
 Hemingway’s own predilection for adventures like bullfighting and deep sea fishing influenced the setting and characters of his novels, earning them a reputation for “masculine” subject matter.
 His experiences in war also found their way into his works, which conveyed Hemingway’s conviction that war is both futile and deeply scarring.
 To rise above the inevitable sufferings of life, Hemingway and his characters must rely on courage, grit, and dignity in the face of pain.

 While Hemingway’s themes mirror those of many other Modernist writers, his most lasting influence on literature has been his prose style.
 Scornful of the verbose writers of the previous century, Hemingway wrote in short, terse sentences.
 His straightforward prose was designed, in his own words, to “Show the readers everything, tell them nothing”.
 Hemingway’s minimalist style made use of simple and natural-sounding dialogue.
 His succinct expression was also particularly effective at conveying understatement and irony.
 Still widely read today, Hemingway received considerable acclaim during his lifetime.
 His achievements were honored in 1954 when he received the Nobel Prize for Literature.